HERE FOR YOU

-The composition of commercial and household waste is forever changing as our personal behaviours, consumption and recycling habits shift over time.
-In the last 18 months alone, as a result of the COVID pandemic, household waste has altered dramatically.
+The composition of commercial and household waste is forever changing as our personal behaviours, consumption, and recycling habits shift over time.
+In the last 18 months alone, as a result of the COVID pandemic, household waste has changed dramatically.

 The widespread use of disposable facemasks and PPE has seen an increase in the levels of plastics entering our waste streams.
 Numerous lockdowns have affected kerbside collections and the way people dispose of and recycle their waste.